ios-app-jjjnp/weather-app/README.md

 * Uses location sensor for first app run and by user request
 * Support for multiple zip codes
+* Add user registration.
+Save settings and preferences on parse server.
 * Push notifications on certain events
 * Automatic refresh at periodic intervals
 * Share weather with friends